What is the Best Anti Inflammatory Diet?

 Makes 4 filets

 A few years ago, I fell in love with some pecan encrusted trout!
 This recipe is a lightened version of the other but with all the great flavor!
 It is also very quick to make!
+My picture does not show the fish over greens but it is a delicious variation!

 4 trout filets (approximately 4-5 ounce)